What Is An Early Exercise of Stock Options?

 • You are confident about the growth of the company and the likelihood of a future IPO or liquidity event

-There are several serious risks when exercising unvested restricted shares.
+There are several serious risks when exercising unvested shares of company stock.
 Here are a few to consider.

 • If you leave your job with unvested shares.
 The company can repurchase the stock at the lesser of your strike price or the current FMV.
-You don’t get a refund on the tax paid with an 83(b) election.
+You don’t get a refund on the tax paid.

 • No liquidity event.
-Companies are staying private for longer.
-There’s no guarantee there will ever be an exit or secondary market for you to sell stock.
-Exercising options at a startup can be the easiest to do financially (low strike price – lots of potential upside) but it’s also the most unclear as to the longevity and path of the business.
+At a private company, there’s no liquid market to sell stock.
+There’s no guarantee there will ever be an exit, tender offer, or secondary market for cash.
+Exercising options at a startup can be the easiest to do financially (low strike price = lots of potential upside) but it’s also the most unclear as to the longevity and path of the business.

 • Stock price/valuations decline.
 Regardless of whether there’s a public market for the stock or not, the value of a company doesn’t just go up.
 Especially if considering an exercise before an IPO, the private valuation may be higher than what the public market thinks it’s worth.
-Further, your taxable spread could be very large.
+Further, your taxable spread could be very large, making an exercise-and-hold all practically impossible.

 • Cash and concentration risk.
 Exercising options can sometimes require a significant cash outlay to buy the shares and possibly pay tax.
 Robbing your emergency fund or taking out a loan only increases your risk.
 Also consider your overall concentration and liquidity.
 Serial startup employees may have private shares with past companies, creating an overall situation that’s very illiquid and concentrated in a few companies.